cinnData/MLearning/Examples/[ML-04E] Example - The churn model.md

 memory usage: 546.9+ KB
 ```

 The index of this data frame, which we can manage as `df.index`, is the same as the column `id` of the original data.
-There are no dupicate phone numbers, nor two customers with the same data:
+There are no duplicate phone numbers, nor two customers with the same data:

 ```
 In [3]: df.index.duplicated().sum() + df.duplicated().sum()